LemonPi/lemonpi.github.io/principles.md

 > My [engineering process](/portfolio/process.html) is geared towards robustness by first breaking the problem into components,
 > creating a solution/module for each part, then combining and refining them to provide what best suits the current context.

-> ###*Usable* solutions are designed for the end users, who possess a different set of skills and perspectives.
+> ###*Usable* solutions are designed for the end users, who possess a various set of skills and perspectives.
 > Designing for usability often involves changing perspectives (reframing), and considering what would be intuitive for the users.
-> It is attention to detail to provide a quality user experience.
+> It requires attention to detail to provide a quality user experience.
-> The other aspect of usability is ergonomics - making the product physically compatible with human users.
+> The more physical aspect of usability is ergonomics - making the product physically compatible with human users.
 > This involves research into human factors and designing the physical properties with those factors in mind.
 > ([binder](/portfolio/projects/binder/#convergent)) ([portfolio](/portfolio/projects/portfolio/#usability))